sriramlab/FAME/README.md

 ```

 ## General description
-Given a genotype matrix (NxM) encoded as plink format (bim, fam, bed), the target trait in the same format, and an annotation file (MxK) with K bins across the M features, FAME jointly estimates the marginal effect across all the SNPs and the ME effect of the target SNP at k-th bin.
+Given a genotypes and phenotypes in PLINK format (bim, fam, bed, pheno), a target SNP (an index into the bim file), and an annotation file (with K annotations across the M SNPs), FAME jointly estimates the additive genetic variance across all the SNPs and the variance associated with the marginal epistatic effect (ME effect) of the target SNP.

 #### Note:
-Intuitively, an **annotation file** guides the software on how to partition the genotype matrix by features.
-The column number of the annotation file determines the number of partitions made to the feature space.
-One basic rule of creating the annotation file: each row should contain one and only one "1", and all the rest columns of the same row should be 0s.
+Intuitively, the **annotation file** guides the software on how to partition the genotype matrix by SNPs.
+The column number of the annotation file determines the number of partitions.
+One basic rule of creating the annotation file: each row should contain one and only one "1"s.

 To run the code, please delete the existing `build` folder (if any) and then use the following commands to compile the executable code.
 ```